kiehozero/Focloir/planning/testing/TESTING.md

 by writing the $set parameter into the original app route, but leaving out the password altogether.
 This is obviously something that will have to be rectified in future releases.

-4. The admin-only User and Pint pages were displaying to all users, then disappeared once a non-admin user logged-in.
+4. The admin-only User page was displaying to all users, then disappeared once a non-admin user logged-in.
 This was fixed quickly with a Jinja loop specifying this links to display only if the user was an admin.

 5. Admin deleting reviews - wanted this to redirect to the pub's own page rather than to an index, needed to pass in the pub's